ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     }
 ```

-The events will be send to Kafka as JSON messages.
+The events will be sent to Kafka as JSON messages.

 With the `@Scheduled` annotation Spring Boot will read in the events every 60 seconds.
 ``` java